BookLocker logo

 About the Book

 This book has many levels.
-It is primarily a blow-by-blow description of a very negative experience in my life, and describes many of the things that I was feeling, and thinking as I was experiencing it.
+It is primarily a blow-by-blow description of a very bizarre experience in my life and describes many of the things that happened to me while I was in it.
 But it's also an interesting glimpse into the type of twisted logic that almost all cults have.
-I wrote sections of the book very shortly after leaving the organization, so most of the warped reality, and the inhibited thought processes are still there, for you to examine.
+I wrote sections of the book very shortly after leaving the organization, so much of the warped reality and inhibited thought processes are still there for you to examine.

-Due to the almost constant programming, and mind control techniques that we were subjected to, many of "Sir's" speeches are preserved here almost word for word.
-Some of them were edited heavily to make them easier to read, since many of "Sir's" talks were rambling affairs that were difficult to understand unless you were familiar with his own personal form of reality.
+Due to the almost constant programming and mind control techniques that we were subjected to, many of "Sir's" speeches are preserved here almost word-for-word.
+Some of them were edited heavily to make them easier to read, since many of "Sir's" talks were rambling affairs that are difficult to understand unless you are familiar with his own personal form of reality.
 They do provide, however, a very good look into the thought processes of a deified religious cult leader.
-They also look into some of the techniques he used to draw us all into his sway as disciples.
+They also look into some of the techniques he used to draw us into his sway as disciples.

 About the Author

-Al Perrin Al Perrin lives in Ruskin, FL and is the father of five children.
-He's been a Registered Nurse for the last twenty years as well as a free-lance writer, with five books, and numerous trade magazine, and newspaper articles to his credit.
+Al Perrin Al Perrin lives in Ruskin, FL and is the father of five children, and eight grandchildren.
+He’s a free-lance author with six books, and numerous magazine, and newspaper articles to his credit.
+He was recently voted as one of Florida’s ten top authors by the Florida Writer’s Association.